 5. Criminal Behavior

-Children who grow up with unhealthy family backgrounds are also more likely to engage in criminal activities.
+Children with unhealthy family backgrounds are also more likely to engage in criminal activities.
 It may range from petty theft to bodily harm and worse!

 6. Mental Health Issues

 Bad parenting might also result in mental illness in youngsters.
 Depression, anxiety, and bipolar disorder are examples of such diseases.

 It’s important to remember that bad parenting doesn’t always have these negative consequences.
 Every child is different, and some may be more resilient than others.
 However, it’s always best to be cautious and try your best to be a good parent.

 With love, support, and guidance, your child can grow up to be healthy, happy, and successful.

 Parents who are struggling with their issues tend to have low self-esteem.
 Children with low self-esteem tend to exhibit problems like depression, anxiety, and stress.